z-bingo/Attention-Mechanism-Enhanced-KPN/README.md

-## Kernel Prediction  Networks and Multi-Kernel Prediction Networks
+## Attention Mechanism Enhanced Kernel Prediction Networks (AME-KPNs)

-The partial work is following [https://github.com/12dmodel/camera_sim](https://github.com/12dmodel/camera_sim).
+The official implementation of AME-KPNs in PyTorch, and our paper is accepted by ICASSP 2020 (oral), it is available at [TODO]().

-## News
+### News
+- Support KPN (Kernel Prediction Networks), MKPN (Multi-Kernel Prediction Networks) by modifing the config file.
-The current version supports training on color images.
+- The current version supports training on color images.
+- The noise can be generated in a simple way as the paper descirbed, and a complex way as [Jaroensri's work](https://github.com/12dmodel/camera_sim) but replacing the Halide with OpenCV and scikit-image.

-## TODO
+### TODO
 Write the documents.

-## Requirements
+### Requirements
 - Python3
 - PyTorch >= 1.0.0
 - Scikit-image
 - Numpy
 - TensorboardX (needed tensorflow support)

-## How to use it?
+### How to use it?
 This repo. supports training on multiple GPUs and the default setting is also multi-GPU.

 If you want to restart the train process using KPN, the command you can type as